-The drop off areas are on 5th Street South and the parking lot East of Medary School (access via Medary Avenue).
-To prevent traffic congestion, please pull forward before dropping your child off in the East parking lot.
+The drop off areas are on 5th Street South, the west school parking lot, and the parking lot east of Medary School (access via Medary Avenue).
+To prevent traffic congestion, please pull forward before dropping your child off in the west parking lot.
 Students should not walk through the parking lot to enter the school.
 Busses will load and unload in the designated area on 5th Street South.